NSW Environmental Education Centres

 Awabakal EEC

 The Dudley Campus has been operating since 1976 and is one of the oldest Environmental Education Centres in the state.
-This Campus sits on the edge of Awabakal Nature Reserve, with outdoor learning spaces, classroom and access to walking trails.

 Visit Awabakal EEC website